TheFirstFen/lnu/fen/y3/code/2dt902/labs/proj/README.md

 **Lastly the final component diagram including all the relations between components and sub-systems, including the decomposition diagram**

+**Lastly the final component diagram including all the relations between components and sub-systems, including the decomposition diagram**

 ![component](./img/component.drawio.png)

 *Component diagram*